VeronicaOtherWorld/VeronicaOtherWorld.github.io/_posts/2025-01-05-constructor-injection-issue.md

 The tutorial video I was following didn’t address this situation, so I turned to GPT for help.
 After consulting, I finally identified the root cause of the problem: the issue was caused by the no-argument constructor.

 I had created both a no-argument constructor and a parameterized constructor, following the standard JavaBean conventions.
 However, Spring prioritizes using the no-argument constructor to instantiate the GameRunner class.
-Since the no-argument constructor did not inject the GamingConsole interface, the game field ended up being null.
+Since the no-argument constructor does not allow Spring to inject an implementation of the GamingConsole interface, the game field was left uninitialized (null).

 ## Solution